 David Savitz

-Professor of Epidemiology, Professor of Obstetrics & GynecologyA leading expert on studies of pregnancy outcomes, including potential risks of environmental exposures.
+Professor of Epidemiology and of Obstetrics & GynecologyA leading expert on studies of pregnancy outcomes, including potential risks of environmental exposures.
 Teaches courses at the School of Public Health in epidemiologic methods and perinatal epidemiology.

 -